Aaron Peskin: Public image

-Verbal harassment
+Phone calls

-Peskin has been known to make inappropriate late night phone calls to public officials and private citizens.
+Peskin has been known to make late night phone calls to public officials and private citizens.
 For example, he called the Port of San Francisco director Monique Moyer several times about cutting their funding over disagreements concerning waterfront building height limits.
 Mayor Newsom told the San Francisco Chronicle that people around city hall had been complaining about Peskin's behavior for years.
 However, former San Francisco Mayor Art Agnos has said Peskin's alleged behavior falls "well within the boundaries of the system" and that it's "not unusual in politics at any level of government."

-In 2018, at the scene of the St. Patrick's Day fire in North Beach, Peskin was reportedly intoxicated while he verbally berating then Deputy Fire Chief of Operations Mark Gonzalez.
+In 2018, at the scene of the St. Patrick's Day fire in North Beach, Peskin was reportedly intoxicated while he verbally berated then-Deputy Fire Chief of Operations Mark Gonzalez.
 Peskin has denied being intoxicated at the time but has apologized for his behavior.

 In June 2021, Peskin announced in a statement that he would be entering into alcohol treatment.
 Peskin apologized for behavior that he attributed to his alcohol problem, but also announced that he planned to remain in office while in treatment.

 Personal life

-Peskin owns a 1,495-square-foot duplex in Telegraph Hill that he purchased for $800,000 in 2002.

 He married in 1996 to land-use attorney Nancy Shanahan.
+As of 2024 (and since at least 2007, when it was headquartered in North Beach), Peskin and his wife run the non-profit Great Basin Land and Water, which is concerned with water rights and land transactions in the states of California, Nevada and Utah.

 He is a member of the South End Rowing Club and an avid outdoorsman, having hiked the John Muir Trail in 2006 and 2007.

-Peskin can be seen most mornings in his Speedo swimming in the San Francisco Bay.
-He reassured San Franciscans after the 2007 Cosco Busan oil spill that the water was safe by swimming in the Bay during a KTVU newscast.
-Peskin and his wife run the non-profit Great Basin Land and Water out of their headquarters in North Beach.
-The organization preserves land in Nevada.
+Real estate portfolio

+Peskin owns a 1,495 sqft duplex in Telegraph Hill that he purchased for $800,000 in 2002 and had a market value of $1,750,000 in 2022.
+He and his wife own three additional houses in Telegraph Hill, which they rent out.
+The combined market value of his real estate properties was nearly $7,000,000 in 2022.
+According to Peskin's Statement of Economic Interests, these properties and his personal investments make him the wealthiest supervisor in San Francisco.